Salibacterium

-Salibacterium is a genus of Gram-positive bacteria from the family of Bacillaceae.
+Salibacterium is a genus of Gram-positive bacteria from the family Bacillaceae.
 The type species is Salibacterium halotolerans.

 Salibacterium aidingense and Salibacterium salarium were previously species belonging to Bacillus, a genus that has been recognized as displaying extensive polyphyly and has been restricted by recent phylogenetic studies to only include species closely related to Bacillus subtilis and Bacillus cereus.

 The name Salibacterium is derived from the prefix "-sali" (from the Latin noun sal/salis, which translates to "salt"), and the suffix "-bacterium" (from the Latin noun bacterium, referring to a rod).
 Together, Salibacterium translates to a rod from salt.